-(2) with the approval of the administrator:

-(A) an irrevocable letter of credit, issued or confirmed by a bank approved by the administrator, payable upon presentation of a certificate by the administrator stating that the provider or its agent has not complied with this [act]; or
+- (a) Instead of the surety bond required by Section 13, a provider, with the approval of the administrator and in the amount required by Section 13(b), may deliver to the administrator: - (1) an irrevocable letter of credit, issued or confirmed by a bank approved by the administrator, payable on presentation of a certificate by the administrator stating that the provider or its agent has not complied with this [act]; or

-(B) bonds or other obligations of the United States or guaranteed by the United States or bonds or other obligations of this state or a political subdivision of this state, to be deposited and maintained with a bank approved by the administrator for this purpose.

-(b) If a provider furnishes a substitute pursuant to subsection (a), the provisions of Section 13(a), (c), (d), and (e) apply to the substitute.
+- (2) bonds or other obligations of the United States or guaranteed by the United States or bonds or other obligations of this state or a political subdivision of this state, to be - (A) deposited and maintained with a bank approved by the administrator for this purpose; and - (B) delivered by the bank to the administrator on presentation of a certificate by the administrator stating that the provider or its agent has not complied with this (act). - (b) If a provider furnishes a substitute pursuant to subsection (a), Section 13(a), (c), (d), and (e) applies to the substitute.

-1. This section provides three alternatives to posting a bond.
-It authorizes the provider to procure insurance or, with the administrator's approval, a letter of credit or debt instruments.
+- 1. This section provides two alternatives to posting a bond.
+With the administrator's approval, a provider may supply a letter of credit or debt instruments to protect against the risk that the provider will fail to comply with the Act.
 With respect to debt instruments, the requirement of approval by the administrator extends to both the instruments deposited and the terms of the account into which they are deposited, to ensure that they are available to pay claims of injured individuals.
-The administrator by rule can develop the mechanics for liquidating the instruments and paying the proceeds to injured individuals.

-2. With respect to letters of credit, the requirement of approval by the administrator extends to the identity of the bank and to the form of the letter of credit.
+The administrator by rule can develop the mechanics for liquidating the instruments and paying the proceeds to injured individuals. - 2.
+With respect to letters of credit, the requirement of approval by the administrator extends to the identity of the bank and to the form of the letter of credit.
 If a letter of credit requires personal presentation of a certificate, presentation to a distant bank may entail inconvenience or expense.
-When this is the case, the administrator may confine approval to banks located in a specified geographic area.

-3. Subsection (a)(2)(A) requires that a letter of credit be payable upon presentation of a certificate by the administrator, and the administrator may determine the nature of that certificate.
+When this is the case, the administrator may confine approval to banks located in a specified geographic area. - 3.
+Subsection (a)(2)(A) requires that a letter of credit be payable upon presentation of a certificate by the administrator, and the administrator may determine the nature of that certificate.
 For example, the administrator may require that a letter of credit provide that the issuer will pay the amount stipulated in the certificate as costs assessed under section 32(b)(1) or the amount stipulated in the certificate as the amount of a judgment obtained by an individual.
 Similarly, the administrator may require that a letter of credit provide for presentation of the certificate by mail or other specified means.

-4. Subsection (b) refers to several provisions of section 13, which applies to surety bonds.
-In stating that those provisions apply to the substitute security furnished under this section, subsection (b) requires the substitute security to be available for two years after a provider ceases providing services, available for the benefit of the state and residents of the state at the time of an agreement, replenished if depleted, available for payment of the claims specified in section 13(d), and distributed in the order specified in section 13(e).

-5. Section 35(g) requires the administrator to assist an individual enforce a judgment against the security posted by the provider.
+- 4. Subsection (b) refers to several provisions of section 13, which applies to surety bonds.
+In stating that those provisions apply to the substitute security furnished under this section, subsection (b) requires the substitute security to be available for two years after a provider ceases providing services, available for the benefit of the state and residents of the state at the time of an agreement, replenished if depleted, available for payment of the claims specified in section 13(d), and distributed in the order specified in section 13(e). - 5.
+Section 35(g) requires the administrator to assist an individual enforce a judgment against the security posted by the provider.